 - Startups teams have not raised a significant amount of funding yet (under $100K) in the last 2 years.

 - This must be the only startup project you and your team are working on.

 - Teams expressly intend to enter the 2018 McGill Dobson Cup or have done so previously.

 Classes will be held at the Desautels Faculty of Management, 1001 Sherbrooke W. from 6:00 PM-9:00 PM every Thursday in BRONFMAN 001 & 002 from September 28 to November 30, 2017.

 We are working on creating a reserved entrepreneurship working-space where you and your teams will be able to work together on your startup during the week and receive mentorship and ongoing help.

-Applications for the Fall 2016 cohort of the McGill Lean Startup Program is now closed.
+Applications for the Fall 2017 cohort of the McGill Lean Startup Program will open August 14, 2017.
 Follow the progress of the Fall 2016 cohort on The Dobson Chronicles!